bonnet-p/bonnet-p.github.io/docs/index.md

 ## Service

-- chair of ACM EIGREP, the ACM's Emerging Interest Group on Reproducibility and Replicability.
+- Chair of ACM EIGREP, the ACM's Emerging Interest Group on Reproducibility and Replicability.
-- co-founder and steering committee member of the Danish Reproducibility Network
+- Co-founder and steering committee member of the Danish Reproducibility Network
-- trustee of the VLDB Endowment
+- Trustee of the VLDB Endowment